Oil Prices Climb On Hurricane Impact Ahead Of US Rate Decision

-NEW YORK, Sept 16 - Oil prices rose more than 1% on Monday as the ongoing impact of Hurricane Francine on output in the U.S. Gulf of Mexico offset persistent Chinese demand concerns.
+NEW YORK -Oil prices rose more than 1% on Monday as the ongoing impact of Hurricane Francine on output in the U.S. Gulf of Mexico offset persistent Chinese demand concerns.

 brent crude futures for November were up 92 cents, or 1.28%, at $72.53 a barrel by 12:15 p.m.
 EDT .
 U.S. crude futures for October rose $1.12, or 1.63%, to $69.77.